andrewfullard/Blender-ALAMO-Plugin/README.md

 A plugin that allow reading and writing of ALAMO-Engine model(.alo) and animation(.ala) files.
 Specifically designed to work with Empire at War: Forces of Corruption.

-# Getting Started
+## Getting Started

-Tested with Blender 2.82.
+Tested with Blender 3.6.
 Download the repository.
-Put the "io_alamo_tools" folder into "Blender 2.82/2.82/scripts/addons/".
+Use the Blender addon installation option and point to the zip of the repository.
 The plugin has to be enabled in Blender.
 See the official [documentation](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).
 If everything worked the Import and Export menus now list options for .ALO and .ALA files.

 ## Supported formats

-The exporter supports the .alo model format used in both Empire at War and it's addon Forces of Corruption.
+The exporter supports the .alo model format used in both Empire at War and its addon Forces of Corruption.
 The animation format differs between the base game and the addon.
 Only the latter is supported.
 If necessary animations can be converted with an external [tool](https://modtools.petrolution.net/tools/AnimationConverter).

-# Exporting Objects
+## Exporting Objects

 When exporting or importing it's a good idea to open the Blender [console](https://docs.blender.org/manual/en/latest/advanced/command_line/introduction.html).
 Warnings and errors are displayed here.
 Common issues when exporting include missing UVs or vertex weights when using shaders that need them and not assigning a material.

 ## Transform